- Things to Do

-This post covers things to do at night in NYC, updated for 2018 and including a top 10, free activities, family-friendly options as well as seasonal and restaurant tips.
-This post is geared to tourists and visitors to NYC.
+This post covers things to do at night in NYC, updated for 2018 and includes a top 10 list, free activities, family-friendly options as well as activities that are included in most tourist passes.
 For even more ideas, check out our master post for things to do in New York City.

 Below is our top 10 recommendations for things to do at night in New York City.
 Some of the items here would also fit in the other sections, such as free and family-friendly options.

 Within each listing, we provide links for more in-depth exploration of each selection.

 Several of the items below are already included for free with the purchase of a tourist discount pass.

 The Brooklyn Bridge can be walked over 24 hours a day, and until around 9 or 10 pm you will likely find many other people on the bridge with you.
 Sunsets are especially spectacular.

 From the bridge, you’ll get incredible 360- degree skyline views of the New York Harbor, Manhattan, Brooklyn, and you can see the Statue of Liberty way off in the distance.

 You can use our detailed post on Walking the Brooklyn Bridge to make the most of this unforgettable experience.